‘You Should Go And Love yourself!’

 - A desperate need for admiration

 The underlying cause for this disorder is vulnerability.
-Because the individual is vulnerable from inside and lacks self-esteem, she/he looks forward to others for validation.
+Because the individual is vulnerable from the inside and lacks self-esteem, she/he looks forward to others for validation.

 She/he lacks a positive and self-fulfilling view of oneself and hence seeks it from external sources.